bobjansen/Zorro/README.md

 tree.
 On Intel, widening it to `x16` AVX-512 gives another ~1.3x over the AVX2 fullapprox path.
-On AMD Zen 4, the AVX-512 fullapprox row is effectively a tie with AVX2 because the benchmark kernel follows the same runtime policy as the library and falls back to the AVX2 implementation on AMD.
+On AMD Zen 4, the AVX-512 fullapprox row is effectively a tie with AVX2 because the benchmark kernel follows the same runtime policy as the AVX-512 vecpolar experiment and falls back to the AVX2 implementation on AMD.

 AVX-512 vecpolar still helps on Intel thanks to native 512-bit sqrt/div and hardware compress-store, but it is no longer the strongest normal path.
 On AMD